Uriel-SG/WinTrack/README.md

 ## Monitor PCs Outside Local Network

-By default, the Flask server runs on `localhost` (`127.0.0.1`) and is accessible only on the PC (or on the network) where it is running.
+By default, the Flask server runs on `0.0.0.0` and is accessible only on the PC (or on the network) where it is running.
 In order to monitor multiple PCs from different networks (e.g., outside your local LAN), you need to make the web interface **publicly reachable**.

 **Example with Pinggy:**